Thomas-Bergmann/poker-tournament/README.md

 * Visualize current state of tournament

 ## Open Technical Tasks
-* usage of key store
+* Usage of key store
 * Encryption of passwords (one way encryption)
 * Encryption of email addresses
 * Signature of account reference cookie